-Here the labeling of the edges and vertices in the domain trees indicates where they get mapped to.
+Here the labeling of the edges and vertices in the domain trees indicates to which edges and vertices in the target trees they are sent.
 The depicted morphisms are all examples of a special class of morphisms in $\Omega$ called \textit{face maps}.
 There are two types of face maps in $\Omega$.
-The outer face maps, which are obtained by chopping of an outer vertex of a tree $T$.
-In the example these are the first and the third morphism.
-The other type are inner face maps, which are obtained by contracting an inner edge of $T$.
-In our case this is the morphism in the middle which is obtained by contracting the edge $c$.
-Every tree has a set of \emph{outer face maps} which are labeled by outer vertices $v$ and \emph{inner face maps} which are labeled by inner edges $e$. \\
+The first type are the outer face maps, which are obtained by chopping off an outer vertex of a tree $T$.
+The first and the third morphism in the picture are outer face maps.
+The second type of face maps are the inner face maps, which are obtained by contracting an inner edge of $T$.
+An example is the morphism in the middle of the picture which is obtained by contracting the edge $c$.
+Every tree has a set of \emph{outer face maps} which are labeled by outer vertices $v$ and a set of \emph{inner face maps} which are labeled by inner edges $e$. \\

-The category of dendroidal set $\dSet$ is defined as the presheaf category on $\Omega$, i.e.
+The category $\dSet$ of dendroidal sets is defined as the presheaf category on $\Omega$, i.e.

 For a dendroidal set $D$ we denote the value on the tree $T$ by $D_T$ and call it the set of $T$-dendrices.
 The dendroidal set represented by a tree $T$ is denoted by $\Omega[T]$.
-In particular for the tree with one colour (the graph with one edge) we set $\eta:= \Omega[~|~]$.
+In particular for the tree with one edge and no vertex we set $\eta:= \Omega[~|~]$.
 The Yoneda lemma shows that we have $D_T \cong \Hom(\Omega[T], D)$.